Skip to content

 Condo storage is additional persistence storage available for purchase at a competitive price.

-As of summer 2021, Condo storage directories are on the the scratch filesystem (but of course without purging).
+As of summer 2021, Condo storage directories are on the same filesystem as Savio's scratch storage.
 So for users accessing condo storage directories found in /global/scratch/projects, you do not need to (and should not) stage your data to your individual scratch directory.
 For condo users accessing condo storage directories in /clusterfs, you should still stage your data to your individual scratch directory when appropriate.

 More storage options